websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 In cases where the reference's policy option is `greedy`, the reference does not need to be reconfigured to adopt your new service, provided its ranking is higher than the service you want to override.

-However, if the policy is `static` and its policy option is `reluctant`, the referencing service requires reconfiguration.
+However, if the policy is `static` and its policy option is `reluctant`, the referencing service requires reconfiguration, unless you want to restart your server.

 Follow these steps: